Japanese invasions of Korea (1592-1598) Imjin War

 A reconstructed turtle boat of Yi Sun sin

-the country's naval forces, and he had energetically set about building warships and training tneir crews.
+the country's naval forces, and he had energetically set about building warships and training their crews.
 In particular, on the model of vessels already in use in the mid-fifteenth century, he built his famed "turtle ships" (kobukson) with a protective covering (thought to have been iron plated) to ward off enemy arrows and shells, and in addition with numerous spikes implanted to prevent the enemy from boarding.
-He also emplaced cannon around the entire circumference of the ships, so that attack could be made at will from any side.
+He also placed cannon around the entire circumference of the ships, so that attack could be made at will from any side.
 His preparations made, Yi Sun-sin set forth

 Naval battle of Hamsan-do

 with his warships to destroy the Japanese fleet whenever and in whatever waters it might appear.
-Victorious in his first encounter at Okp'o, he continued to carry the day in successive battles at Tangp'o, Tanghangp'o, Hansan Island, and Pusan [see map p.
-211].
+Victorious in his first encounter at Okp'o, he continued to carry the day in successive battles at Tangp'o, Tanghangp'o, Hansan Island, and Pusan .
 The battle in the seas off Hansan Island is especially famous as one of the three great victories of the war against the Japanese.
 Admiral Yi's successes gave complete control of the sea lanes to the Korean forces, with the result that the Japanese efforts to move north by sea and effect a link with their land armies were crushed.
 Moreover, the fact that the grain-rich region of Cholla province remained safely in Korea's hands also was owing to Admiral Yi's achievements.
 Not only this, but his operations imperiled Japanese supply routes, hampering their freedom to launch fresh attacks.

 Meanwhile, within the borders of the country, guerrilla forces sprang into existence on all sides.
 The same populace that had reacted indifferently to the government's efforts to muster fresh troops now spontaneously took up arms in defense of their homes.
 Typically, yangban, peasant farmers, and slaves in a single district coalesced around a guerrilla leader and, as their strength grew, gradually expanded the area of their operations.
-The guerrilla leaders generally were Neo-Confucian literati of high repute in their locales, among them such outstanding figures as Cho Hon, K wak Chae-u, Ko Kyong-myong, Kim Ch'on-il, and Chong Mun-bu.
+The guerrilla leaders generally were Neo-Confucian literati of high repute in their locales, among them such outstanding figures as Cho Hon, Kwak Chae-u, Ko Kyong-myong, Kim Ch'on-il, and Chong Mun-bu.
 Cho Hon rose in Okch'on, in Ch'ungch'ong province, and routed the Japanese from Ch'ongju, only to be killed in an assault on Kumsan.
 Kwak Chae-u assembled a guerrilla force in Uiryong, Kyongsang province, and drove the Japanese out of the Uiryong-Ch'angnyong area; he went on to join with Kim Si-min in repulsing the enemy's first attempt to take Chinju.
 Ko Kyong-myong led a guerrilla force northward from his home in ChanghUng, but he too died in the attack on Kumsan.
 Kim Ch'on-il repeatedly harassed the Japanese forces around Suwon and later took part in the second battle of Chinju, where he was killed.
-ChOng Mun-bu, on the other hand, was active in Hamgyong province in the north, where he recaptured Kyongsong and Kilchu, and he also forced the Japanese to withdraw from Kangwon province.
-These constitute only a few of the hundreds of guerrilla
+Chong Mun-bu, on the other hand, was active in Hamgyong province in the north, where he recaptured Kyongsong and Kilchu, and he also forced the Japanese to withdraw from Kangwon province.
+These constitute only a few of the hundreds of guerrilla units that sprang up large and small, among which even were bands of Buddhist monks led by such honored figures as the monks Hyujong (Sosan Taesa) and Yujong (Samyong Taesa).
+The hit and run thrusts of the Korean guerrilla forces often dealt severe blows to Japanese military operations.

 Moreover, a Ming Chinese relief army had arrived, 50,000 strong.
 With Li Ju-sung at its head, the Ming army succeeded in recapturing P'yongyang and pursued the Japanese southward.
 But after being defeated in a battle at Pyokchegwan just north of Seoul, the Chinese pulled back to P'yongyang and for the time being remained there, inactive.
 Korean forces under Kwon Yul meanwhile had taken up positions in the mountain redoubt at Haengju on the north bank of the Han River"with the intent of attacking in concert